PumpedSardines/PumpedSardines/README.md

 ## Hi there 👋

-I’m a student and a software engineer from Sweden, please reach out if you have questions about anything.
+I’m a software engineer from Sweden, please reach out if you have questions about anything.